 The RoboClaw expects RC pulses on S1 and S2 to drive the motors when the mode is set to RC mode.
 The center points are calibrated at start up(unless disabled by enabling MCU mode).
-1250us is the default for full reverse and 1750us is the default for full forward.
 The RoboClaw will auto calibrate these ranges on the fly unless auto-calibration is disabled.
-If a pulse smaller than 1250us or larger than 1750us is detected the new pulse range will be set as the maximum.
+If pulses below the minumum or over the maximum are received the range will be re-calibrated.